Zyniuu/NeuralNetworkCPP/README.md

 In above example we have added a Dense (fully connected) layer to our model with 2 input neurons, 8 output neurons, He normal initializer and ReLU activation function.

-Next, before training we need to compile our model by providing optimizer, loss function and optionaly metrics to display during training:
+Next, before training we need to compile our model by providing optimizer, loss function and optionally metrics to display during training:

 ```cpp
 model.compile(